OpenLMIS/openlmis-ref-distro/docs/source/conventions/index.rst

 UI Conventions
 ==============

-See the `OpenLMIS-UI Styleguide <http://build.openlmis.org/job/OpenLMIS-ui-components/lastSuccessfulBuild/artifact/build/styleguide/index.html>`_ for documentation about how components look and function.
+See the `UI Styleguide <http://build.openlmis.org/job/OpenLMIS-ui-components/lastSuccessfulBuild/artifact/build/styleguide/index.html>`_ for conventions about how components look and function.
+See the Reference UI section under :doc:`../components/index`_ to learn about the UI architecture, how to build and extend/customize.

 .. toctree::
    :maxdepth: 1

-   uiStyleguide
+   uiConventions
    uiInformationArchitecture
    uiJavascript
    uiAngularjs